-Ultimate Banana Pudding takes the traditional banana pudding and wafer dessert and is made completely from scratch!
-Yes, all four parts of this decadent and almost historical dessert are made by you!
-That includes the pudding, the vanilla wafers, banana simple syrup, and even the whipped cream!
-If you love creamy desserts, try my Cherry Vanilla Heaven Dessert.
+Ultimate Banana Pudding is a traditional banana pudding and wafer dessert that can all be made from scratch.
+Yes, all four parts of this decadent and almost historical dessert are made by you (if you are feeling motivated)!
+If you love creamy desserts, try my Banana Cream Pie, too!

 Ultimate Banana Pudding